ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt2.md

 and set the correct stencil render state

-NOTE: JACKPOT: Also might be able to expand BasePassDrawListTYpe in FDrawBasePassStaticMeshAction::Process&lt;&gt;
+NOTE: JACKPOT: Also might be able to expand BasePassDrawListTYpe in FDrawBasePassStaticMeshAction::Process&lt;>

 enum EBasePassDrawListType